muhammedjamsheer/Angular/Basics.md

 1. providers – it is used to inject different types of custom services within the component

 #### Life Cycle of a Component
-1.ngOnChanges - This event executes every time, a value of an input control within the component has been changed.
+1.__ngOnChanges__ - This event executes every time, a value of an input control within the component has been changed.
 This event activates first when the value of a bound property has been changed.
+1. __ngOnInit__ – This event executed at the time of Component initialization.
+This event is called only once, just after the ngOnChanges() events.
+This event is mainly used to initialize data in a component.